RicterZ/nhentai/README.rst

 |license|

-nHentai is a CLI tool for downloading doujinshi from <http://nhentai.net>
+nhentai is a CLI tool for downloading doujinshi from `nhentai.net <https://nhentai.net>`_

 ===================
 Manual Installation